Ultimate Guide to Teaching Jobs in Japan

 What are the English teaching materials like?

-The base lesson content in public elementary schools for 1st and 2nd graders is left to the judgement of school or language teacher.
+The base lesson content in public elementary schools for 1st and 2nd graders is left to the judgment of the school or language teacher.
 The schools use a textbook made by the national government called “Let’s try” for third and fourth graders and a book titled “We Can!” for the fifth and sixth grades.

 Junior high schools will use one of several textbooks approved by the national government, normally an English-produced textbook series called New Horizon or New Crown.
 All teachers must finish the book by the end of the school year, and ALTs will be asked to come up with activities to help the English teacher review the content in a fun way or do an English lesson to provide students a break from the grind.